 Jobs at APWLD

-Vacancy Call for Grounding the Global Programme Officer
+Vacancy Call for Feminist Development Justice Programme Associate

-Asia Pacific Forum on Women, Law and Development (APWLD) is currently inviting WOMEN in all their diversities, including those belonging to minority and marginalised groups from Asia and the Pacific countries (specifically from the following sub-regions of East, Southeast, South and Central Asia and the Pacific) with relevant experience and skills to apply as Programme Officer for the Grounding the Global Programme.
-The successful applicants will work with our committed Secretariat and membership to advance women’s human rights, women’s organising power and advocate for Feminist Development Justice.
+Asia Pacific Forum on Women, Law and Development (APWLD) is currently inviting WOMEN in all their diversities, including those belonging to minority and marginalised groups from Asia and the Pacific countries (specifically from the following sub-regions of East, Southeast, South and Central Asia and the Pacific) with relevant experience and skills to apply as Programme Associate for the Feminist Development Justice programme.
+The successful applicants will work with our committed Secretariat and membership to advance women’s human rights, women’s organising power, strengthening cross-movements solidarity and actions, and advocate for Development Justice.
+If you are passionate individual who believe in the power of peoples’ movement to bring about structural change, and committed to support feminist progressive movements through strengthening capacity and leadership of grassroots women to advocate for development justice, please do apply!

 About the programme

-- In-depth understanding of the political, economic, and socio-cultural environments in the region and its impact on women’s human rights.
+- Have knowledge on political, economic, and socio-cultural environments in the region and its impact on women’s human rights.

-- A degree in social sciences; international law, human rights, development, or women’s studies.
+- A degree in social and political science, law, human rights, development or women’s studies.

-- High level of project management skills including programme planning, implementation, monitoring and evaluation.
+- Knowledge of project management such as programme planning, implementation, monitoring and evaluation.

 - Demonstrated ability to work with a diverse, membership-driven network and its allies.